top of page

 This process involves several stages

-Immediately after winning the tender, the developer will need to provide an in-principle certificate of insurance confirming the agreement of the insurance company to cover the project as soon as the project site is taken possession of.
+Immediately after winning the tender, the developer will need to provide a pro-forma standard format certificate of insurance confirming the agreement of the insurance company to cover the project as soon as the site is handed-over.

-The second stage, insofar as it relates to the insurance cover, creates another difficulty with everything we’ve stated so far.
+The second stage, insofar as it relates to the insurance cover, creates another difficulty with everything we have stated so far.

-Stage 05 – Hand-over of the land – defined by the Ministry of Housing as: Hand-over of the borders of the plot to the developer and handing-over the responsibility for the plot to the developer, subject to the developer providing an insurance appendix.
+Stage 05 – Hand-over of the land – defined by the Ministry of Housing as: Hand-over of the borders of the plot to the developer and handing-over the responsibility for the plot to the developer, subject to the developer providing a standard format certificate of insurance.

-In other words – From the perspective of the Ministry of Housing, the date on which the land is handed-over to the developer for the construction is the time when a detailed certificate of insurance must be issued for the Ministry of Housing, confirming that the insurance policies specified in advance in the tender documents have been arranged, first and foremost Contractors All Risks insurance.
+In other words – From the perspective of the Ministry of Housing, the date on which the land is handed-over to the developer for the construction is the time when a detailed certificate of insurance in the standard format must be supplied to the Ministry of Housing, confirming that the developer (which at this stage has only taken possession of the land and has not yet commenced their works), holds Third Party Liability insurance to cover property damage and/or third party property damage.

 Certicates of insurance for turnkey contractors